 Chemicals should have child-proof caps and be kept locked away.
 Locked cupboards should not be left unlocked for ease of access.

 Don’t put off taking action to eliminate or manage risks just because they are not easy to see.
-A recent case found that requiring an employee to work regular 80 hour weeks, and ignoring her request to employ other staff to assist her take on the burden, breached the employee’s health and safety.
+A recent case found that requiring an employee to work regular 80-hour weeks and ignoring her request to employ other staff to assist her take on the burden, breached the employee’s health and safety.
 In another case an employer was liable after an employee was killed driving home after very long hours of work.

 3. Failing to communicate risks with others…